 Why Indian Handmade Leather Goods Are Affordable

-There are numerous reasons behind the affordability of these leather goods which turns out to be among the top ten foreign exchange earners for the country.
+There are numerous reasons behind the affordability of these leather goods, which turn out to be among the top ten foreign exchange earners for the country.

-The foremost being the availability of raw materials as India is bestowed with 20% of world cattle & buffalo and 11% of world goat & sheep population.
+The foremost being the availability of raw materials, as India is bestowed with 20% of the world's cattle and buffalo population and 11% of the world's goat and sheep population.

-Secondly, leather industry has the strengths of skilled manpower at competitive wages from the local villages, that is, in and around where the leather factories are situated.
+Secondly, the leather industry has the advantage of skilled manpower at competitive wages from the local villages, that is, in and around where the leather factories are situated.

-Thirdly, the innovative technology in compliance to the international environmental standards, backed by the support industries like leather chemicals and finishing auxiliaries turns out to be a plus point.
+Thirdly, the innovative technology in compliance with international environmental standards, backed by supporting industries like leather chemicals and finishing auxiliaries, turns out to be a plus.

-Fourthly, this is a continuous growing industry which gains world-class institutional support for Design & Product Development.
+Fourthly, this is a continuously growing industry that gains world-class institutional support for design and product development.

-Fifthly, this is an employment generation industry which provides job to about 4.42 million people, mostly from the weaker sections of the society.
+Fifthly, this is an employment-generation industry that provides jobs to about 4.42 million people, mostly from the weaker sections of society.

-Sixthly, India has been a land of traditional leather craft since untold centuries.
-Excellent leather craftsmanship can be spectated in several historical markets in India such as the Dharavi market in Maharashtra or the Udaipur leather market in Rajasthan or the thriving leather market started by Emperor Akbar in Agra or the leather city of Kanpur which started as a result of the British Army’s demands for saddler, harness and boots for both the World Wars.
-You will find streets lined with leather shops and because there are no middlemen involved, prices are extremely reasonable.
-The major production hubs for footwear, leather and leather products in India are located in the States of Tamil Nadu, West Bengal, Uttar Pradesh, Maharashtra, Punjab, Karnataka, Telangana, Haryana, Delhi, Madhya Pradesh, Kerala, Rajasthan and Kashmir.
+Sixthly, India has been a land of traditional leather crafts for untold centuries.
+Excellent leather craftsmanship can be spectated in several historical markets in India, such as the Dharavi market in Maharashtra, the Udaipur leather market in Rajasthan, the thriving leather market started by Emperor Akbar in Agra, or the leather city of Kanpur, which started as a result of the British Army’s demands for saddlers, harnesses, and boots for both World Wars.
+You will find streets lined with leather shops, and because there are no middlemen involved, prices are extremely reasonable.
+The major production hubs for footwear, leather, and leather products in India are located in the states of Tamil Nadu, West Bengal, Uttar Pradesh, Maharashtra, Punjab, Karnataka, Telangana, Haryana, Delhi, Madhya Pradesh, Kerala, Rajasthan, and Kashmir.

-Last but not the least there might be multiple factors leading to the budget friendly leather goods which will certainly prompt you to purchase them but a major rationale on why you should go for the Indian handmade leather goods should be their eco-friendly procedures for tanning.
-Most of the leather producing industries undergoes chemical-free treatment of leather which will not only make you own sustainable leather products but also affordable ones.
+Last but not least, there might be multiple factors leading to the budget-friendly leather goods, which will certainly prompt you to purchase them, but a major reason why you should go for the Indian handmade leather goods should be their eco-friendly procedures for tanning.
+Most of the leather-producing industries undergo chemical-free treatment of leather, which will not only make your own sustainable leather products but also affordable ones.

-To know more about the process of producing leather goods, read this blog.
+To learn more about the process of producing leather goods, read this blog.